The State Auditor’s Office performs many types of audits

 Accountability audits

-Assess whether public funds and assets are protected and accounted for, and that government agencies are following laws and regulations.
+Assess whether public funds and assets are protected and accounted for, and governments are following applicable laws, regulations and their own policies.

 Financial audits